 Our first move, we spent approximately two years living near the Tampa area.
-These were the years that Florida had massive hits by hurricanes.
-It felt as though a hurricane was coming our way every other weekend.
+These are the years when Florida experienced hits by several hurricanes.
+It seems as though a hurricane was coming our way every other weekend.
+The internal stress that is associated with these storms is indescribable.
 We would embrace, hold our breath, and be prepared to be uncomfortable and expecting damage to the house or property.
 Hurricanes Charley, Frances, Ivan, and Jean made their visit during this year.

-It was 2004, approximately a month; mid August, after we arrived into our new Florida home and were working to get the house and ourselves set up and settled in.
+It was 2004, approximately a month; mid August, after we arrived into our new Florida home, we focused on getting the house up to par and settled in.
 When suddenly, those thrilling happy feelings would be swooped away by the warnings of the first of 4 hurricanes to visit and impact our new home state during the year of 2004.

 Hurricane Charley made its direct hit just south of us in Punta Gorda, Florida at its maximum strength as a Category 4 hurricane.
 Charley brought massive destruction through this area as well as central parts of the state and to some northeastern states also.
-I remember sitting in our house hearing the winds and watching the rain slam against our thin windows, and of course not sleeping through the night as the tree branches and twigs fell on the roof all night long.
-We received approximately 8.5 inches of rain in less than 12 hours as I recall.
-We were not located in a zone that was ordered to evacuate, so we hunkered down and rode out the storm.
-We would be without power for approximately 3 days or so although others had no power for several weeks.
-We were thankful we made it through unscathed and safe.
+We receive approximately 8.5 inches of rain in less than 12 hours as I recall.
+Our property is not located in a zone ordered to evacuate, so we hunker down and ride out the storm.
+We have no power approximately 3 days, whereas other areas have no power for several weeks.
+We are thankful we made it through unscathed and safe.
 Read more info on Hurricane Charley here:

-So, with the understanding that hurricane Jeanne would be moving north, we thought we might get a head of it or we could drive around it as we packed our vehicle and decided to head back home to Florida.
-Well, we were wrong.
-We found ourselves smack dab in the middle of the storm as we approached northeastern Florida towards Orlando, and wound up driving through a major hurricane!
+With the understanding that hurricane Jeanne is moving north, we thought we might get a head of it.
+We decide to head back home to Florida.
+Well, we end up finding ourselves smack dab in the middle of the storm as we approach northeastern Florida towards Orlando, and wind up driving through a major hurricane!

-Jeanne was the fourth major named storm of the season to hit Florida in 2004.
-My husband did all the driving, and had the most intense grip on the steering wheel that I think I saw imprints on the wheel by the time we arrived home.
-We finally made it home safe and sound, but arrived to a community with downed huge oak trees, power lines, and much more damage.
-However, our personal property and home were okay, as we proceeded to do our routine yard clean up that had become a very common thing during this year.
-We were grateful to be safe and fortunate that our property had no damage.
-By the way, for these two hurricanes, we did not have hurricane shutters.
+Jeanne is the fourth major named storm of the season to hit Florida in 2004.
+My husband did all the driving, and his intense grip on the steering wheel says it all.
+I think I saw imprints on the wheel by the time we arrived home.
+Finally, now at home safe and sound, we arrive to a community with downed huge oak trees, power lines, and much more damage.
+There is no damage to our property.

-Fast forward about ten years, having moved back to California after just 2 years of living in Florida, now we’ve packed the moving truck and drove once again across the states back to Florida in 2014 to a new area about an hour south of Tampa and would give Florida another try.
-Learning that this area has not been hit by a hurricane in nearly 20+ years or any if ever had hit this particular area in Manatee County.
+Fast forward about ten years, having moved back to California we decided once again to move back to Florida in 2014.
+This time to a new area about an hour south of Tampa.
+I am happy to learn this area has not been hit by a hurricane in nearly 20+ years or any if ever had hit this particular area in Manatee County.

-Life was going great and we were enjoying our home, our swimming pool, golfing, and the beautiful nature we witnessed daily in our own back yard.
+Life is going great at this point and we are enjoying our home, our swimming pool, golfing, and the beautiful nature that surrounds us.

 Well, I guess nature said it was time to throw in a little interesting drama.
-Hurricane Hermine (read more here: ) made its visit in September of 2016, and hit landfall as a Cat 1 in the Florida Panhandle and we did feel some of the outer band effects from it.
-We were lucky and dodged the bullet this year, but we would not be so lucky during the year we made plans for another change in 2017.
+Hurricane Hermine makes its visit in September of 2016.
+Hermine makes landfall as a Cat 1 in the Florida Panhandle and we do feel some of the outer band effects from it.
+Again, we are lucky and dodged the bullet this year, but we would not be so lucky during the year we made plans for another change in 2017.

-After a life-changing event, we decided to travel more and make a goal of visiting the national parks, and other gorgeous places in the US.
-As well, we decided to move back to California because of an opportunity presented to us we couldn’t refuse at the time.
-So, we put our house on the market, and we received an offer fairly quickly, and began packing up the house.
-We were on vacation at the time of receiving an offer.
-So, our vacation was not very enjoyable, as we were dealing with negotiations and contracts while on travel.
+After a life-changing event, we make the decision to travel more and have goals of visiting the national parks, and other gorgeous places in the US.
+As well, we decide to move back to California because of an opportunity we couldn’t refuse at the time.
+So, we put our house up for sale and shortly began packing up the house.
 All the while watching Hurricane Harvey destroy Houston, and learning about the next lurking storm festering up right behind it, named Hurricane Irma.

-With only about a month to plan, pack, and prepare for a cross-country move (again), we learned quickly that we not only had little time to plan a move, but also had to prepare for a possible major hurricane as well.
+With only about a month to plan, pack, and prepare for a cross-country move (again), we learn quickly that we not only have little time to plan a move, but also preparing for a possible major hurricane as well.
 Watching carefully, being told this storm could be a direct hit, and its path would slowly crawl north throughout the entire state of Florida!
-We felt trapped, as we knew we couldn’t leave because our home was in escrow, and yet we didn’t want to go through another hurricane.
+Feeling as though we are in a bad dream, that internal stress has returned.
+We feel trapped, as we know the option to evacuate is off the table, because our home is in escrow at this time, and feel we need to stay.

-We finally returned home from our vacation and immediately got to work cleaning up the property doing the normal trimming, lawn cutting, and sweeping the pool, as the home inspection was scheduled for the very next day after our return from our trip.
-The Hurricane was probably about a week away, and we were about 3 weeks until closing, we continued to pack and care for the yard and pool.
-It was just our luck, the pool pump died the day of the inspection and we informed the inspector and home buyers we will be ordering a new pool pump and take care of it.
-We proceeded with researching the best deal and brand of pool pump and ended up ordering a new one after more days had passed from a company located in Miami, hoping for an on time delivery (prior to hurricane arriving).
+We return home from a well deserved short vacation, of which we receive the offer on our house during this time.
+We immediately got to work cleaning up the property doing the normal trimming, lawn cutting, and sweeping the pool, with the home inspection scheduled for the next day upon return of our trip.
+Irma is about a week away, and we have about 3 weeks until closing.
+Wouldn’t you know it, the pool pump died the day of the inspection and we inform the inspector and the home buyers that we’ll take care of it.
+We order a pool pump out of Miami, the same path of Irma.
+Days pass and still no pump.

 Hurricane Irma is more powerful than ever and picking up steam and heading for Florida, and with only 10 days until closing, I found myself running around to find available food (and specific food-Gluten, dairy, peanut Free) on the shelves at the grocery stores and Wal-Mart to only find many items were sold out and several empty shelves remained.
 I was able to get some items we needed but off name brands and higher prices.